 The FunctionalObjectProperty axiom allows one to state that an object property expression is functional - that is, that each individual can have at most one outgoing connection of the specified object property expression.
-The InverseFunctionalObjectProperty axiom allows one to state that an object property expression is inverse-functional - that is, that each individual can have at most one incoming connection of the specified object property expression.
-Finally, the ReflexiveObjectProperty, IrreflexiveObjectProperty, SymmetricObjectProperty, AsymmetricObjectProperty, and TransitiveObjectProperty axioms allow one to state that an object property expression is reflexive, irreflexive, symmetric, asymmetric, or transitive, respectively.
+The InverseFunctionalObjectProperty axiom allows one to state that an object property expression is inverse-functional - that is, that each individual can have at most one incoming connection of the specified object property, symmetricObjectProperty, symmetricObjectProperty, AsymmetricObjectProperty, and TransitiveObjectProperty axioms allow one to state that an object property expression is reflexive, symmetric, asymmetric, or transitive, respectively.